Employment

 Kate also advises senior employees, including in relation to negotiating contracts of employment and settlement agreements, and on post termination restrictions.

-of ELA (Employment Lawyers Association) and holds a Masters degree in
+Kate is a member of ELA (Employment Lawyers Association) and holds a Masters degree in employment law.

 The Legal 500 UK